andrew-werdna/vagrant.dev/README.md

 8. When the setup is done you can visit your local development host at http://vagrant.dev/
 9. Any files you add to the folder sites/vagrant.dev/webroot/ will be visible at http://vagrant.dev/
-10. Now you can configure your own sites, see the onfiguration section below.
-(TODO)
+10. Now you can configure your own sites, see the configuration section below.

 ## What's inside